bjne/lua-resty-p8s/README.md

 Sets a HELP text for current metric, if that is something you want to waste bytes on

 * `help` text, nil to clear current help

+## What is different compared to alternatives

+This module uses LuaJIT serialization instead of pure shm to synchronize metrics between workers.
+This means all counter updates are only done in the local lua VM, and cross worker updates are a single shm write/interval

+Rendering of prometheus output format is nworkers shm gets, and a local merge.
+This should perform well when using multiple counters

+Metrics are garbagecollected, so no need to delete them, just let the lua gc take care of it.
+Keep in mind tho, that you need to keep a reference.

+On reload (currenly) data is loaded from shm, but unless the same metric if created again, garbagecollection may currently remove the data before its recreated.
+Creating metrics in `init_worker` will mitigate this issue